ethanteague/emacs/.emacs.d/elpa/dired+-readme.txt

    are interpreted relative to the value of `default-directory'.
    Use absolute file names if appropriate.

+ `i' and `$' are improved in Dired+:

+ * Once a subdir has been inserted, `i' bounces between the subdir listing and the subdir line in the parent listing.
+If the parent dir is hidden, then `i' from a subdir opens the parent listing so it can move to the subdir line there (Emacs 24+).

+ * `$' is a simple toggle - it does not move the cursor forward.
+   `M-$' advances the cursor, in addition to toggling like `$'.
+   `C-u $' does hide/show all (what `M-$' does in vanilla Dired).

  Some other libraries, such as `Bookmark+' and `Icicles', make it easy to create or re-create Dired buffers that list specific files and have a particular set of markings.
 This can be handy for